 Disney World Resorts in Magic Kingdom Area

 Disney World Resorts in the Magic Kingdom Area give you quick access to the number 1 theme park in the world.
 Resorts in this area are some of the most luxurious in Walt Disney World.

 For more information read our extended review of Disney’s Contemporary Resort.

 The Contemporary Resort is one of two resorts on property when Walt Disney World opened in 1971.
 There are 655 rooms and suites in this 14-story deluxe resort.
 Some rooms are located in the adjacent Garden Wing.

 Disney’s Contemporary Resort has two separate club levels The Atrium Club & The Tower Club.
 Club level guests get access to a special concierge lounge and complimentary food offerings served throughout the day.

 Dining options include:

 Recreational amenities include water skiing, boat rentals, jogging, volleyball, parasailing, playground and two swimming pools.
-There are a selection of specialty shops in the resort.
+There is a selection of speciality shops in the resort.
 The Contemporary tower has a 90-foot-tall mural by Disney Legend Mary Blair celebrates the Grand Canyon and the American Southwest.